 Excel has a lot of built-in functions, but we can make our own functions according to our recruitment or applications.
 In this article, we’ll introduce how to make VBA function with different types of arguments with simple codes and vivid illustrations.

-4 Examples to Make VBA Function with Arguments in Excel
+Make VBA Function with Arguments in Excel: 4 Examples

 1. Creating VBA Function with Single Argument